rasterio/rasterio/CONTRIBUTING.rst

   GDAL but is not a "Python binding for GDAL."
 - Rasterio always prefers Python's built-in protocols and types or Numpy protocols and types over concepts from GDAL's data model.
+- Rasterio keeps I/O separate from other operations. ``rasterio.open()`` is the only library function that operates on filenames and URIs.
+  ``dataset.read()``, ``dataset.write()``, and their mask counterparts are the methods that perform I/O.
+- Rasterio methods and functions should be free of side-effects and hidden inputs.
+This is challenging in practice because GDAL embraces global variables.

 Code Conventions
 ================